nicolevanderhoeven/blog/content/blog/20210712-my-wfh-desk-and-office-setup.md

 I already listed the video-related gear on my desk in the first section above, but here's everything else.

-- [Samsung Galaxy S10](https://amzn.to/3fst7JV) (secondary phone, primarily for timelapses and overhead videos)
+- [Samsung Galaxy Note 8](https://amzn.to/3rOo8Iw) (secondary phone, primarily for timelapses and overhead videos)
 - [Samsung Galaxy Wireless Buds](https://amzn.to/3lrYgkl), rose
 - [Samsung Galaxy Note 10+](https://amzn.to/3CfKxmH) (primary phone)
 - [Apple Macbook Air 11"](https://amzn.to/3lotmtj) (2011, used as my presentation laptop)